Silvia Coss

 What is your connection to Koreatown?

 This year, I have seen substantial changes that benefit Koreatown and its residents.
-I have seen significant change and prosperity for Latinos, Koreans, Caucasians, Black [folks], and anyone of any nationality.
+I have seen significant change and prosperity for Latinos, Koreans, Caucasians, Black people, and anyone of any nationality.
 We were in a very critical period during the 2020 pandemic.

 Do you think unity has always existed over the years?

-I’m a representative of this group, MUEC, and I’m delighted because I’m sharing legitimate resources for the community.
+2021 feels very productive and advanced now.
+We have come together to help one another.
+I am part of the group MUEC (Uniting Hands with Hope for the Community), which is part of KYCC.
+I’m a representative of MUEC, and I’m delighted to share legitimate resources with the community.
 People call me because I leave a message and say, “If you need help, please call us.
-This is our number.
+Here is our number.
 We are here to serve you.”
 And then people call me, saying, ‘Listen, I liked this resource you shared.
 How can I do it?
 Can you help me?’
-And I am like, Wow, how beautiful it is to help.
+Then I think, Wow, how beautiful it is to help.
 They call me so that I can help them.
 I think 2021 has been a very good year — very prosperous and, above all, a united year.
 That is how I see it.

 What joy!
 What joy!
 I identify with that after hearing about your experience.
 My mom has also been very involved.
 Unfortunately, there have been many obstacles, so she has been a bit removed from what she used to do.
 But listening to you motivates me and brings me so much joy that the community has been there for you, just as it has for many of us.
 I would like to know more about how you got involved because you seem very dedicated to your work.